erincameron11/erincameron11.github.io/_posts/2021-01-24-unit-testing.md

   - npm
 ---

-Unit tests that test a simple JavaScript function.
+Unit testing a simple JavaScript function.

 ## Objective:
 The objective of the project was to write unit tests for the below JavaScript function: